mikechen66/AlexNet_TensorFlow_2/README.md

 Keras 2.3.1

-2.For the TensorFlow 2.2.0 environment, please run the scrip and add --cap-add=CAP_SYS_ADMIN
+2. For the TensorFlow 2.2.0 environment, please run the scrip and add --cap-add=CAP_SYS_ADMIN

 Miniconda 4.8.3
 Ubuntu 18.04 LTS